ParmarManthanrajsinh/Raylib-ImGui-Hybrid/README.md

 *   **Event-Driven**: A propagation system similar to professional engines (Unreal/Unity), allowing UI overlay layers to block events from reaching the game world.
 *   **Modern C++ Standards**: Built with **C++23** features, enforcing strict type safety, RAII resource management, and clean code practices.
 *   **Editor-Ready**: Includes a pre-configured Docking layout, Viewport rendering, and Console logging.
+*   **🌐 WebAssembly Support**: Run your game directly in the browser with a single command!

 ## 🚀 Features